 The key is to balance what is needed with what you realistically must spend.
 And in the end you might need to read between the lines to find out the middle path without throwing away money on the unreliable ones or if you are spending too much just because you are going after brand-value.

 The Bottom Line

 - Not all malware incidents are alike.
-They range from a database infection to file infection or OS level breach or a mix of any of these.
+They range from a database infection to file infection or OS level breach or a mix of any of these (for instance a hybrid file + database malware infection).
 When you hire professionals, you know this is the best use of your money for this purpose.

 Once Kathy realized what was happening, she filed a malware clean up ticket with our service desk.

 A Service Desk?

 Think of malware incidents as analogous to real-life accidents (the bigger kinds).
 If there’s an eventuality in a metro, you need an incident response team, a coordination center and all that.

 In general, a service desk manages incidents (service disruptions) and service requests (routine service related tasks) along with handling user communications for things like outages and planned changes to services.

 At Malcure Web Security our established protocols and processes provide the safety-net for attending to malware incidents in time and efficiently with our expertise working with thousands of customers and developing cutting-edge security solutions.